-Keto Lobster Tails is one of the most luxurious foods I think that there are.
+Keto Lobster Tails are one of the most luxurious foods I think there are.
 This recipe for Lobster has a European flavor which is one of butter and wine.
 It’s LOBSTER.
 Need I say more?
 Special occasions are exactly what this recipe is for.
 Needless to say, this is my dream meal.
 I look for lobster when it is on sale then I place it in my freezer.
 Indeed, I have found that lobster is often on sale in the summer and at Christmas time.

-For example, Anniversaries, Valentine’s Day, Wedding or Baptism.
+For example, Anniversaries, Valentine’s Day, Weddings, or baptisms.
 What could be better than lobster tails?
 While lobster can be expensive it does tend to go on sale several times a year.
 I have noticed in my area it tends to go on sale in February for Valentine’s Day.
-However, sometimes you just feel like splurging for some so decadent like lobster.
+However, sometimes you just feel like splurging for something so decadent like lobster.

-In any case, this is an easy to follow recipe for frozen lobster tails.
-Indeed unless you live in a state close to the ocean than most likely you will find that your local stores only carry frozen lobster.
+In any case, this is an easy-to-follow recipe for frozen lobster tails.
+Indeed unless you live in a state close to the ocean then most likely you will find that your local stores only carry frozen lobster.
 Simply follow this recipe for a tasty lobster tail meal.
 Not to mention, this recipe is Keto, Paleo, and GAPS diet-friendly.

 Needless to say, this recipe is based on one my mother used to make at our Scandinavian restaurant that was in Ririe, ID called European Inn.
 In summary, I would not be who I am today had I not worked as a hostess in my family’s restaurant from the age of 5 until I was 12 and my parents divorced.
 In fact, my mother is from Sweden and therefore all of her cooking knowledge comes from Sweden.
 Anytime, we served lobster at our restaurant I would be drooling.
 Lobster is one of my favorite things to have. although on rare occasions.